 What does 6’6” look like?
 Does brown hair indicate a personality type?
 Are those minor actions-cum-description particularly important to the plot or characterization?
 Not really.
 Moreover, in real life, unless you’re consciously taking a moment to notice physicality (ie – checking out the girl that walks past or the guy across the room), how often do you notice physicality when in the midst of action?
 When a soccer player scores a goal, you watch the ball go into the net.
 You don’t comment on how great his calf looked right then.
 And does calf size indicate anything about ego?
 But the way that athlete celebrates the goals… well that can say a lot about who he is.

 Now, I’m not advocating that there be NO physical description of characters; that’s just impossible.
-But I am advocating strong discretion when describing them.
+But I am advocating strong discretion when describing characters.
 If you include a physical description, it has to do more than just tell the reader how the character looks.
 It should tell who the character is, how she acts, reacts, feels, etc. In fact, this should be reversed – by telling how she acts, reacts, and feels, the reader should get a physical image.

 I recently came across a great example of disguised physical description in George Saunders’s Tenth of December (the title story to the collection).
 As the main character Robin walks through snow, he’s off in his own fantasy, dreaming about interacting with Suzanne, the girl Robin likes.
 In the fantasy internal dialogue, Robin thinks, “Yes, Suzanne said.
 We also have a pool.
 You should come over this summer.
 It’s cool if you swim with your shirt on.”